mochi-hpc/mochi-doc/docs/source/margo/06_provider.rst

 which creates an Alpha provider and registers its RPCs, and the :code:`alpha_provider_destroy` function, which destroys it and deregisters the corresponding RPCs.
-The former also allows users to pass :code:`ALPHA_PROVIDER_IGNORE` as last argument.
-When doing so, the provider will automatically be destroyed upon calling :code:`margo_finalize`.
+The former also allows users to pass :code:`ALPHA_PROVIDER_IGNORE` as last argument, when we don't expect to do anything with the provider after registration.

 This interface would also be the place where to put other functions that configure or modify the Alpha provider once created.